okulovsky/yo_ds/release_files/README_yo_fluq.md

 I know about these analogues:

-* [`asq`](https://github.com/sixty-north/asq).
+* [`asq`](https://github.com/sixty-north/asq), [`py-linq`](https://pypi.org/project/py_linq/).
 The key difference is that `yo_fluq` has annotations and it's expansion technique preserves type hints
-* In some sense, [`fluentpy`](https://github.com/dwt/fluent), however, the approach of this module is more fundamental, which leads to the side effects, described in the repo.
+* [`plinq`](https://pypi.org/project/plinq/) has type annotations, but does not have an extendability mechanism.
 * [`RxPy`](https://github.com/ReactiveX/RxPY) contains LINQ port, which is non-extendable and is not a main focus of the library anyway.
+* In some sense [`fluentpy`](https://github.com/dwt/fluent).
+However the approach of this module is more fundamental, and that leads to the side effects described in the repo.

 ### Fluent data processing

-The typical `fluq` pipeline looks like that:
+The typical `fluq` pipeline looks like this:

 ```python
 (Query